This post may contain affiliate links. Read the full disclosure here.

 3. Respond with empathy and compassion

 Now that you understand why negative people are the way they are, you can respond to them more thoughtfully and with more empathy and compassion.
 Most of the time when people are negative, especially if you are dedicated to being a more positive happy person, it can really get under your skin.
-I know when I’m feeling really great about myself or my life and I come in contact with a negative person, I get annoyed or defensive.
+I know when I’m feeling really great about life and I come in contact with a negative person, I get annoyed or defensive.
 I want to grab these people by their shoulders, shake them, and scream, “Do you hear yourself?!
 Do you hear the awful things you’re saying?!
 Why are you being so mean!?
-Why are you being so judgmental?!
-You’re raining on my happy parade!”
+Why are you being so judgmental?!”

 For example, let’s say you decide to write a book.
 It’s taken you years to gain the confidence and courage to take the leap.
 You are fired up and ready to take on the publishing world.
 So, next time you see your Grandma you excitedly share your big plans and she responds, “You know how hard it is to write a book?
 Even if you do write one the chances of getting published are slim to none.
 And you’d be really lucky if you ever even sold one!”
 Instead of letting her negativity completely crush your dreams causing you to respond with anger or become defensive, take a moment and think.

 Maybe she’s never seen someone succeed before and she’s afraid you’ll fail.
 Maybe she loves you so much and doesn’t want you hurt and to deter you from taking the risk is her best line of defense.
 Then you can say, ”Thank you for worrying about me.
 I know writing a book is hard, but I’m willing to do the work.
 I’ll never know if I never try.”
 That’s so much better than getting angry, starting a fight, or feeling defeated.
 Next time you perceive someone as being negative, put yourself in their shoes and see if there is a deeper meaning behind their words and actions that will allow you to respond with compassion.